SINTEF/dlite/doc/storage_plugins.md

 Introduction
 ------------
-A storage is in DLite an abstraction for an external data source or sink.
+A storage is in DLite an abstract concept that represent a generic data source or sink.
 It can be a file on disk, a local database or a database accessed via a web interface.
 Loading data from a storage into an instance and saving it back again is a key mechanism for interoperability at a syntactic level.